learn-with-tony/nyc-otters-2017-phase1/resources/pair-checkin-tips.md

 1. Give Feedback
   - Make it actionable, specific and kind.
   - Remember to distinguish between impact and intention.
-(Don't assume your pairs intention when describing the       impact it had on you).
+(Don't assume your pair's intention when describing the       impact it had on you).
   - Be authentic and be specific about positive feedback.